kzingler/kzingler.github.io/about.md

 title: About
 permalink: /about/
 ---
-My name is Kailee Zingler Van Why.
+My name is Kailee Zingler.

 I'm currently an undergraduate at the [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology).